fc-io/working-with-alvis-from-ki/README.md

 ### start vllm with tool use and tool auto support

+This is an example for running on 1 GPU.
+There are many options for VLLM.
+See the docs or ask you fav llm for suggestions.

 ```bash
 # example
 # On the remote machine, inside the container: